maxh1231/meet-landing-page/README.md

 ## Summary

-This is a frontend CSS challenge provided by the popular site [frontendmentor](https://www.frontendmentor.io/home).
-A design mockup is provided, with all colors and images.
-This is my submission.
+This is my submission for the 'Meet Landing Page' challenge provided by the popular site [frontendmentor.io](https://www.frontendmentor.io/challenges/meet-landing-page-rbTDS6OUR).
+A design mockup, images, colors, and breakpoints are all provided, the goal is to emulate a given web design as closely as possible.
 ## Deployment

 [GitHub Pages](https://maxh1231.github.io/meet-landing-page/)